Skip to main content

 Next Steps

-Now that your AWS Organization is prepared with MFA, SuperAdmin credentials, and billing access configured, you're ready to initialize the Terraform state backend that will store all infrastructure state.
+Now that your AWS Organization is prepared with MFA, SuperAdmin credentials, billing access configured, and the organization created with proper account limits, you're ready to initialize the Terraform state backend that will store all infrastructure state.
 Initialize Terraform Backend